-10.2 EQUIPMENT
+7.2 EQUIPMENT

-In the 5ESS switch, the ROTL hardware functions are provided by the TTF which is a group of circuit packs in the global DSU.
+In the 5ESS switch, the ROTL hardware functions are provided by the TTF or GDSF.
+The TTF is a group of circuit packs in the global DSU and the GDSF is a unit in the DSU3 or CSU.
 These circuit packs are not provided exclusively for ROTL, but ROTL utilizes the capability provided by this hardware to perform its functions.
-The ROTL software uses the TTF to perform the following functions:
+The ROTL software uses the TTF and GDSF to perform the following functions:

-- Detect tones from CAROT (not MF-priming digits) - Perform call disposition analysis for the trunk under test - · Perform measurements, encode the results, and send them to CAROT - Send a detailed error code to CAROT in response to a ring forward - Internally connect a digital path from the trunk under test to the CAROT path.
+- Detect tones from CAROT (not MF-priming digits) - Perform call disposition analysis for the trunk under test - Perform measurements, encode the results, and send them to CAROT - Send a detailed error code to CAROT in response to a ring forward - Internally connect a digital path from the trunk under test to the CAROT path.

-The TTF accesses voice-frequency channels only through the bit stream as provided over the peripheral interface data bus (PIDB).
+The TTF and GDSF accesses voice-frequency channels only through the bit stream as provided over the peripheral interface data bus (PIDB).
 Direct control resides within the module controller of the module in which it is located, and such control is exercised by software interaction over the peripheral interface control bus (PICB).

-10.3 TRUNK CONDITIONING
+7.3 TRUNK CONDITIONING